abstractguy/TSO_project/README.md

 $ cd ~/workspace/TSO_project/software/jetson && bash install/install_x86_environment_part_2.sh
 ```

+### If you're using Jetson Nano devkit, you will want to install a jumper on J48 to power with the jack barrel

 ## Install Nvidia JetPack 4.4.1 dependencies after installing TSO_project on Ubuntu 18.04.5 LTS on a x86_64

 ### Sign in to install Nvidia's sdkmanager from https://developer.nvidia.com/nvsdk-manager

-### When it can't SSH into the Jetson, plug a screen, keyboard and mouse to the Nvidia Jetson Nano (or AGX Xavier) devkit to configure the rest; the install will resume after
+### Follow the instructions and when it can't SSH into the Jetson, plug a screen, keyboard and mouse to the Nvidia Jetson Nano (or AGX Xavier) devkit to configure the rest; the install will resume after

-### When using Jetson Nano devkit, you want to install a jumper on J48 to power from the jack barrel

 ##### Prepare directories on the Jetson (tested using an Nvidia Jetson AGX Xavier) (from x86_64)
 ```